nim-lang/Nim/web/news/e031_version_0_16_2.rst

   instead of signed integers.
 - In Nim identifiers en-dash (Unicode point U+2013) is not an alias for the underscore anymore.
 Use underscores and fix your programming font instead.
+- When the ``requiresInit`` pragma is applied to a record type, future versions of Nim will also require you to initialize all the fields of the type during object construction.
+For now, only a warning will be produced.
+- The Object construction syntax now performs a number of additional safety checks.
+When fields within case objects are initialiazed, the compiler will now demand that the respective discriminator field has a matching known compile-time value.

 Library Additions
 -----------------